RupeshKumar4511/Full_Stack_Development/README.md

 Pass dynamic behaviour between components.
 <br>
-Enables upward communication from child to parent.It means we pass the event from child to parent.
+Enables upward communication from child to parent.
+It means we pass the event from child to parent.
 <br>
 Commonly used for event handling.
 <br>